davidbalbert/react-tutorial-with-backend/README.md

 react-tutorial-with-backend
 ===========================

 This is a version of the [React tutorial](http://facebook.github.io/react/docs/tutorial.html) with a small backend written in Ruby.
+I wrote it to learn React.
+It's not super interesting, but it does the job.

 ## How to use it